jyj5558/theta/README.md

 Note that this requires genmap.
 I've installed this in DeWoody scratch and then added a PATH update for this location, but we should watch for errors on this step.

-## Population data identification, download, and cleaning
+## Step 2.
+Population data identification, download, and cleaning
 **Identifying population data**

 We need to find sequence data for populations corresponding to the reference genome assemblies that are available.
 To do this, we will first look for SRA data by species and then check to see that it meets the criteria outlined below.